 Kineticor understands the significance of the changing energy landscape across North America.
 Efficiency and optimization of resources is critical to reduce operating costs and compliance liabilities.

 Regulatory and market landscapes are changing.
-With emerging climate change policy and rising electricity rates, the way we create and utilize energy is shifting.
+With emerging climate change policy, market restructuring, and rising electricity rates, the way we create and utilize energy is shifting.
 Companies, system operators, and governments are focused on clean energy generation, with the aim to reduce emissions and costs from the value chain.

 Reducing emissions is seen as a priority in many jurisdictions, resulting in the introduction of carbon taxes or cap and trade programs, as well as legislation to limit emissions from industrial operations.
 These changes result in a cost of compliance that can alter the economics of a project, creating either liabilities or opportunities for consumers.

-Investment in on-site gas to power generation, a form of decentralized energy, is increasing across North America as a means to avoid these increasing utility and compliance costs.
+Investment in on-site gas to power generation, a form of decentralized energy, is increasing across North America as a means to avoid these uncertain utility and increasing compliance costs.
 More facilities are relying on on-site generation to meet facility power and heat needs.
-By controlling your own generation of heat and power, companies can reduce their energy costs by avoiding transmission fees or peak demand charges, reduce unplanned power interruptions, and minimize the emissions intensity of their facilities.
+By controlling your own generation of heat and power, companies can reduce their energy costs by avoiding transmission fees or peak demand charges, reduce unplanned power interruptions, ensure stable operating costs, and minimize the emissions intensity of their facilities.

 Kineticor understands the significance of the changing energy landscape across North America.
 Efficiency and optimization of resources is critical to reduce operating costs and compliance liabilities.
 Whether through behind-the-meter generation or more efficient heat and power production, Kineticor develops customized and reliable solutions to allow companies to remain competitive in this new landscape.